pedromsantos/glenn/README.md

 # Glenn

-Typescript module for working with music theory, this is still a work in progress.
+Typescript module for working with music theory.

+Still a work in progress.

 ## Status and ratings